rotunda-uvap/uvapweb/content/homepage/current/index.md

     banner_author: Earl E. Fitz
     banner_subtitle: " From Their Origins through the Nineteenth Century"
     banner_id: "5935"
-    banner_quote: a major work from an inter-Americanist pioneer who has served as the single greatest custodian of Literature of the Americas in print and in the classroom.
+    banner_quote: A major work from an inter-Americanist pioneer who has served as the single greatest custodian of Literature of the Americas in print and in the classroom.
     banner_attr: Antonio Barrenechea, University of Mary Washington